-Plaintiff, an exclusive rights holder with respect to certain adult entertainment content, filed its Complaint against Doe Defendants alleging copyright infringement and civil conspiracy.
+Plaintiff, the owner of certain adult entertainment content, filed its Complaint against Doe Defendants alleging copyright infringement and civil conspiracy.
 (See Compl.)
 Defendants, without authorization, used an online peer-to-peer ("P2P") media distribution system to download the copyrighted work and distribute the copyrighted work to the public, including by making the copyrighted work available for distribution to others.
-(Compl. ¶ 23.)
+(Compl. ¶ 28.)
 Although Plaintiff does not know the true names of the Defendants, Plaintiff has identified each Defendant by a unique Internet Protocol ("IP") address which corresponds to that Defendant on the date and at the time of the Defendant's infringing activity.
-(Hansmeier Decl. ¶ 15.)
+(Declaration of Peter Hansmeier, attached as Exhibit A [hereinafter Hansmeier Decl.] ¶ 15.)
 Additionally, Plaintiff has gathered evidence of the infringing activities.
 (Id. ¶¶ 12-20.)
 All of this information was gathered by a technician using procedures designed to ensure that the information gathered about each Doe Defendant was accurate.
 (Id. ¶ 12.)

 Plaintiff has identified the ISPs that provide Internet access to each Defendant and assign the unique IP address to the Defendant.
-(Id. ¶¶ 15-17.)
+(Id. ¶ 18.)
 When presented with a Defendant's IP address and the date and time of the infringing activity, an ISP can identify the name and address of an account holder (i.e., the ISP's subscriber) because that information is contained in the ISP's subscriber activity log files.
 (Id. ¶¶ 21-22.)
 ISPs typically keep log files of subscriber activities for only limited periods of time-sometimes for as little as weeks or even days-before erasing the data.
 (Id.)

 In addition, some ISPs lease or otherwise allocate certain IP addresses to unrelated, intermediary ISPs.
-(Id. ¶ 23.)
+(Id. \P 23.)
 Because leasor ISPs have no direct relationship (customer, contractual, or otherwise) with the end-user, they are unable to identify the Doe Defendants through reference to their user logs.
 (Id.)
 The leasee ISPs, however, should be able to identify the Doe Defendants by reference to their own user logs and records.
 (Id.)